beh185/unsplash_lib/README.md

 This Python script allows you to download images from Unsplash.
 It can be used to download a single image, a collection of images, or all images that match a specific search query.

-**Note: This script is still under development and not completed yet**
+🔴**Note: This script is still under development and not completed yet**
 ## Installation

 To install the script, run the following command: